hxlnt/nobadmemories.com/src/render/posts/my-first-week-with-pocketchip.html.md

 I recently built a website workflow ([DocPad](http://www.docpad.org) + [GitHub](http://www.github.com) + [Azure](http://azure.microsoft.com)) that allows me to author and post blog posts in plain old Markdown from just about anywhere, PocketCHIP included.
 I essentially just grab [my website's repository on GitHub](https://github.com/hxlnt/nobadmemories.com) from my PocketCHIP Terminal, author a new blog post in Markdown, and push changes back to the repository.
 Because I have Azure set to watch and recompile when the GitHub repository changes, the DocPad deployment script will be rerun and the website will be automatically served up with updates.
 No FTP, no local node process.
 Love it.

 It doesn't matter whether the files are edited in VS Code, one of the PocketCHIP's built-in editors like Write or Nano, or some other text editor entirely.
-The key ingredient is git, which can be installed with the Terminal command `sudo apt-get install git`, and a GitHub repository dedicated to housing the DocPad source files.
+The key ingredients are git, which can be installed with the Terminal command `sudo apt-get install git`, and a GitHub repository dedicated to housing the DocPad source files.

 I'll write this up in a more detailed post soon, but in the meantime, [here's the first PocketCHIP-authored blog post I made](http://nobadmemories.com/blog/2016/08/whaaa-blogging-from-my-pocketchip).